Sequential Bayesian Registration for Functional Data

 \section{Abstract}

-In many modern applications, discretely-observed data may be naturally understood as a set of functions.
+{In many modern applications, discretely-observed data may be naturally understood as a set of functions.
 Functional data often exhibit two confounded sources of variability: amplitude ($y$-axis) and phase ($x$-axis).
 The extraction of amplitude and phase, a process known as registration, is essential in exploring the underlying structure of functional data in a variety of areas, from environmental monitoring to medical imaging.
 Critically, such data are often gathered sequentially with new functional observations arriving over time.
-Despite this, most available registration procedures are only applicable to batch learning, leading to inefficient computation.
+Despite this, existing registration procedures do not sequentially update inference based on the new data, requiring model refitting.
 To address these challenges, we introduce a Bayesian framework for sequential registration of functional data, which updates statistical inference as new sets of functions are assimilated.
 This Bayesian model-based sequential learning approach utilizes sequential Monte Carlo sampling to recursively update the alignment of observed functions while accounting for associated uncertainty.
-As a result, distributed computing, which is not generally an option in batch learning, significantly reduces computational cost.
-Simulation studies and comparisons to existing batch learning methods reveal that the proposed approach performs well even when the target posterior distribution has a challenging structure.
-We apply the proposed method to three real datasets: (1) functions of annual drought intensity near Kaweah River in California, (2) annual sea surface salinity functions near Null Island, and (3) PQRST complexes segmented from an electrocardiogram signal.
+Distributed computing significantly reduces computational cost relative to refitting the model using an iterative method such as Markov chain Monte Carlo on the full data.
+Simulation studies and comparisons reveal that the proposed approach performs well even when the target posterior distribution has a challenging structure.
+We apply the proposed method to three real datasets: (1) functions of annual drought intensity near Kaweah River in California, (2) annual sea surface salinity functions near Null Island, and (3) a sequence of repeated patterns in electrocardiogram signals.}